mighty-gerbils/gerbil/doc/reference/std/actor.md

  deployment-path: deployment-path
  actor-server: (srv (current-actor-server)))
 ```
-Upload an executable to a specific superisor.
+Upload an executable to a specific supervisor.

 ### ensemble-upload-environment!
 ```